Working with Automation and Modulation

 Automation can be drawn in with the mouse or recorded to clip envelopes.

-1. To view and edit automation envelopes in the Arrangement view, activate Automation mode using the toggle, or the "A" key.
-(Live 10 only).
+1. To view and edit automation envelopes in the Arrangement view, activate Automation mode using the toggle, or the A key.
+(Live 10 and later).

 2. In order to enable automation recording, activate the Automation Arm button: